peterjc/galaxy_mira/datatypes/mira_datatypes/README.rst

     <sniffer type="galaxy.datatypes.mira:MiraAssemblyFormat"/>

-Also create the file lib/galaxy/datatypes/mira.py by moving, copying or linking the mira.py file provided in this tar-ball.
-Finally add 'import mira' near the start of file lib/galaxy/datatypes/registry.py (after the other import lines).
+Also create the file ``lib/galaxy/datatypes/mira.py`` by moving, copying or linking the mira.py file provided in this tar-ball.
+Finally add ``import mira`` near the start of file ``lib/galaxy/datatypes/registry.py`` (after the other import lines).